 Big Bear Lake Bed & Breakfast Guest Rooms at Historic Knickerbocker Mansion

-Explore Our Big Bear Lake Bed & Breakfast Mansion Rooms
+Explore and learn a brief history of our Big Bear Lake Bed & Breakfast Mansion Rooms

 Benjamin Wilson Room

 In 1845, while leading a posse of 22 men in pursuit of a group of Serrano Indians raiding nearby ranches, Benjamin Wilson discovered Big Bear Valley and gave it the name it has today.
-While he contemplated his day under the stars, you'll enjoy the comfort of this room named after him.
-Historic, raw cedar paneling from 1920 that has never had a finish and still smells of cedar, a small stove with faux fire, and a treat of Southern Pecan Pralines complete the room.
-Then, finish the day with a warm bath or shower, counting your blessings as you curl up in the queen cherry wood sleigh bed with views of the Mansion's front lawn and National Forest beyond.
-Accommodates 2 adults.
+Historic, raw cedar paneling from the 1920’s, that has never had a finish, a small stove with faux fire complete the room.
+Finish the day with a warm bath or shower, counting your blessings as you curl up in the queen cherry wood sleigh bed with views of the Mansion's front lawn and National Forest beyond.
+Accommodates 2 guests only.

 Elias Baldwin Room

-In 1875 Elias Baldwin opened his $250,000 forty stamp ore mill at the Gold Mountain Mine.
+In 1875 Elias Baldwin opened his $250,000 forty-stamp ore mill at the Gold Mountain Mine.
 The pounding of the stamps could be heard all over Big Bear Valley.
-Located directly over the Mansion kitchen, today you may wake to the soft sounds and smells of a gourmet breakfast being prepared.
-This historic room, with views of the Carriage House and National Forest, is complete with pine furniture, queen sleigh bed faux fire stove, large marble bath with tub and shower, and a treat of Southern Pecan Pralines.
-Accommodates two adults.
+This historic room, located directly over the Mansion kitchen, has a view of the Carriage House and the National Forest.
+A queen sleigh bed and faux fire stove complete this cozy room.

 John Eastwood Room

-Named after John Eastwood, whose hard work tripled the amount of water held in Big Bear Lake, this room is located on the veranda side of the house and is finished with antique settee and writing desk, a stove with faux fire, and original cedar paneling.
-A queen cherry wood four-poster bed, marble tile bath and views of the forest and lake, and a treat of Southern Pecan Pralines complete the room.
-Accommodates two adults.
+Named after John Eastwood, whose hard work tripled the amount of water held in Big Bear Lake, this room is located on the veranda side of the house.
+A queen cherry wood four-poster bed, views of the forest and lake, original cedar paneling, sitting area, and faux fire stove add to the charm of this room.
+Accommodates two guests only.

 Bill Holcomb Room

 Having joined up with some other miners, Bill Holcomb headed into the San Bernardino Mountains to seek his fortune.
-In late April 1860, he along with Ben Choteau found gold panning in Carribu Creek.
+In late April 1860, he along with Ben Choteau found gold panning in Caribou Creek.
 On May 5th they located the first mining claims in Holcomb Valley and started southern California's biggest gold rush.
-Named in Bill's honor, the largest of the main house rooms, is complete with a marble bath, sitting area, faux fire stove, writing desk and Southern Pecan Pralines.
+Named in Bill's honor, the Holcomb room features a queen walnut sleigh bed and faux fire stove.
 The queen walnut sleigh bed invites you to a restful night.
-"My room", you'll call it!
-Accommodates two adults.

-With 700 sq. ft of quiet solitude, there is a singleness about this room,to be alone or to share with someone special.
-A writers' quarters, a bridal suite, a place of remembrance, or a place to create memories.
-It sits atop the Mansion and whispers "you are home".
-Multiple windows provide views in all directions.
-A four poster king bed, spa tub and shower, wood burning stove, microwave and fridge, his and her robes, a complimentary bottle of wine and Southern Pecan Pralines complete the room.
+With 700 square feet of space, the Mansion Suite provides a place of solitude, or a wonderful experience to share with someone special.
+Sitting atop the Mansion, this suite provides multiple windows, with views in all directions.
+A four poster king bed, sofa, spa tub and shower, wood burning stove, microwave and fridge, his and her robes & slippers, and a complimentary bottle of wine complete this beautiful room.
+Accommodates up to 3 guests, extra charges apply.